King Crimson: 1970–1971: In the Wake of Poseidon and Lizard

-1971–1972: the Islands band
+1971–1972: Islands

 After a search for a drummer to replace McCulloch, Ian Wallace was secured.
 Fripp was re-energised by the addition of a new member, and he joined Collins and Wallace to audition singers and bassists.
-Vocalists who tried out included Roxy Music frontman Bryan Ferry and John Gaydon, one of the band's managers.
+Vocalists who tried out included Bryan Ferry of Roxy Music and even one of the band's managers, John Gaydon.
 The position eventually went to Raymond "Boz" Burrell.
 John Wetton was invited to join on bass, but declined in order to join Family instead.
 Rick Kemp (later of Steeleye Span) rehearsed with the band, but declined the final offer to formally join.
 Fripp decided to teach Boz to play bass rather than continue the labored auditions.
 Though he had not played bass before, Burrell had played enough acoustic guitar to assist him in learning the instrument quickly.
 Wallace was able to further instruct Burrell in functioning on the instrument in a rhythm section.

-With a line-up now complete, King Crimson toured in 1971 for the first time since 1969.
-The concerts were well received, but the musical differences between Fripp and the rest of the group, and the somewhat wilder lifestyles of Collins, Wallace and Burrell alienated the drug-free Fripp, who began to withdraw socially from his bandmates, creating further tension.
+With a lineup now complete, King Crimson began touring in May 1971, the first time they had played live since the original lineup's last show on 14 December 1969.
+The concerts were well received, but the musical differences between Fripp and the rest of the group, and the somewhat wilder lifestyles of Collins, Wallace and Burrell, alienated the non-drug-taking Fripp, who began to withdraw socially from his bandmates, creating further tension.

 In 1971, the new King Crimson formation recorded Islands.
-Sinfield, who favoured a softer approach, took lyrical inspiration from Homer's Odyssey, musical inspiration from jazz players like Miles Davis and Ahmad Jamal, and a sun-drenched trip to Ibiza and Formentera.
-Islands featured the instrumental "Sailor's Tale", with a droning Mellotron and Fripp's banjo-inspired guitar solo; the raunchy, blues-inspired "Ladies of the Road", which featured Wallace and Collins on backing vocals; and "Song of the Gulls", which was developed from an earlier Fripp instrumental ("Suite No. 1" from Giles, Giles & Fripp's 1968 album), and would be the only time the band would utilize an orchestra.
-One of the band members allegedly called Islands as "an airy-fairy piece of shit".
+Sinfield, who favoured a softer approach, took lyrical inspiration from Homer's Odyssey, musical inspiration from jazz players like Miles Davis and Ahmad Jamal, and a trip to the Balearic Islands.
+Islands featured the instrumental "Sailor's Tale", with a droning Mellotron and Fripp's banjo-inspired guitar solo; the raunchy blues-rocker "Ladies of the Road", a tribute to groupies which featured Wallace and Collins singing Beatles-esque backing vocals; and "Song of the Gulls", which was developed from an earlier Fripp instrumental ("Suite No. 1" from Giles, Giles & Fripp's 1968 album), and would be the only time the band would utilize an orchestra.
+Burrell disliked Sinfield's lyrics and one of the band members allegedly called Islands "an airy-fairy piece of shit".